 While search ads are not the fastest kind of marketing strategy you can test, you can still get a good idea within 30-60 days if this type of campaign has potential for your nonprofit.
 Furthermore, once your campaigns are working well, they can be very evergreen, working year after year with some proper maintenance.

 Unlike social media ads, which can tire out the audiences who are seeing them with the same images and copy, your text-based search ads can work without a lot of changes over a much longer period of time.
 Search based ads aren’t effective for everyone, however, so take our Ad Grants quiz to know for sure.

 Regardless of which marketing strategies you try, it’s helpful to use these two variables when evaluating your options for growing your donor base or expanding the reach of your mission.

-In the next article we will look at 5 variables (specific to Google Ad Grants) to help you understand whether the program will be valuable for your nonprofit right now.
+In the next article we will look at 5 questions or variables (specific to Google Ad Grants) to help you understand whether the program will be valuable for your nonprofit right now.